ddcovery/spheres_collision/README.md

 * Spheres radius **r** has a very low variance (all radius are very similar).
 * Spheres **x** coordinate has an uniform distribution (All partitions contain a similar number of spheres).

-An "small" adjustment is to multiply average by 1.1 factor (supossing a constant variance):
+An "small" adjustment is to multiply average by 1.1 factor (supossing a low variance):
 * Using average as partition size causes a lot of spheres to occupy 3 partitions instead 2 (because there is, potentially, half of spheres bigger than the average).
 * Using a value bigger than average minimizes this problem.